genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Optional.

 Define options displayed in form.
-List of individual options where each element of the list is defined as follow.
-Displayed in list oreder.
+List of individual options where each element of the list is defined as follows, displayed as they are ordered:

 **Example** :